gvnshtn/gvnshtn/README.md

 ## I'm a husband, father, and security architect.
 I work at Microsoft.

-Gavin is a senior security cloud solution architect at Microsoft.
-In the late 90's he found himself administersting users in an NT4 domain.
-Little did he know this would take him on a journey through Active Directory, MIIS/ILM/FIM/MIM, Azure AD and onwards.
-He's seen all kinds of merger and aquisition scenarios.
-Highly secure architectures.
-Transformation activities.
-Most notably he was at ground zero at Maersk when [notPetya struck in 2017](https://gvnshtn.com/posts/maersk-me-notpetya/).
-That event is what set Gavin on the course to join Microsoft in May 2021.
-These days he's having all kinds of fun working with customers on their security challenges and continues to scream **DO THE BASICS** from every rooftop he can find!
+I'm a senior security cloud solution architect and I work for Microsoft.
+In the late 90's I found myself administersting users in an NT4 domain.
+Little did I know this would take me on a journey through Active Directory, MIIS/ILM/FIM/MIM, Azure AD and onwards.
+Seen all kinds of merger and aquisition scenarios, highly secure architectures, transformation activities.
+Most notably I was at ground zero at Maersk when [notPetya struck in 2017](https://gvnshtn.com/posts/maersk-me-notpetya/).
+That event is what set me on the course to join Microsoft in May 2021.
+These days I'm having all kinds of fun working with customers on their security challenges and continues to scream **DO THE BASICS** from every rooftop I can find!

-When away from his desk Gavin is having a great time running, cycling, husbanding, and being a bad dad to three impressionable young minds, filling those heads with all kinds of goofy stuff.
+When away from his desk I'm having a great time running, cycling, husbanding, and being a bad dad to three impressionable young minds, filling those heads with all kinds of goofy stuff.

  &nbsp;&nbsp;&nbsp; 🌍 &nbsp;&nbsp;&nbsp; Based in the UK.
 Pro-EU, send help 🏳️<br>
  &nbsp;&nbsp;&nbsp; 🙂 &nbsp;&nbsp;&nbsp; I like to think I offer expertise, candour and credibility.<br>